f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

 **STEP 2** Model and calculate

-Choose a software and learn how to use the software to calculate the properties we want to investigate.
 Create models of the system and calculate the properties we want to learn.
+Choose a software and learn how to use the software to calculate the properties.

 **STEP 3** Analyze the results.